krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ### Java
 {: #continuous-java }

-I already introduced how to use Java api [here](#how-to-java).
+I already introduced how to use the Java api [here](#how-to-java).
 To do it continuously you can simply create a thread that is executing:

 ```java